nodiscc/xsrv/docs/appendices/debian.md

 ### Automated, from a VM template

-If you already have a [libvirt](virt-manager.md) Debian VM set up as described above, it can be reused as a template for other VMs.
+If you already have a [libvirt](virt-manager.md) Debian VM set up as described above, it can be reused as a template (_golden image_) for other VMs.
 This significantly reduces the time needed to setup a new VM and make it ready for deployment.
 The time required to provision a new host using this method should not exceed 1 minute.

 ```bash
 $ ./xsrv init-vm --help